Wanderer (Heaven Shall Burn album)

-Wanderer is the eighth album by German extreme metal band Heaven Shall Burn, released on 16 September 2016 through Century Media Records.
+Wanderer is the eighth studio album by German melodic death metal band Heaven Shall Burn, released on 16 September 2016 through Century Media Records.
 The album was released with 12 tracks; a deluxe version was also released with a cover of Sodom's song "Agent Orange" as a bonus track, plus a bonus disc which is a compilation of covers that the band recorded since its inception and also included in previous releases.

 The tracks "Bring the War Home" and "Downshifter" were released as promotional singles, including a lyric video for "Bring the War Home."